Tory Baucum

-Tory K. Baucum (born 1960 in Kansas) is the director of the Center for Family Life at Benedictine College in Atchison, Kansas.
+Tory K. Baucum (born 1960, in Kansas) is the director of the Center for Family Life at Benedictine College in Atchison, Kansas.

 Baucum was elected to the Polish Academy of Sciences in 2023, and appointed at the same time to the Copernicus Academy by Andrzej Duda, the president of Poland, in recognition of his work in peace and reconciliation, and in assistance with the refugee crisis.

 Career in ministry

 Truro Church

 Baucum served as pastor of Truro Church, an Anglican church in Virginia, from 2007 to 2019.

 In 2006, the Truro Church left the Episcopal Church (TEC).
 This led to conflict and a long-running lawsuit over ownership of the church buildings and land.
 During his time at Truro, Baucum and Bishop Shannon Johnston of the Episcopal Diocese of Virginia settled the conflict with an agreement that the Truro congregation could remain in the historic building rent-free with a commitment to maintain the property.
-The intrareligious dialogue between Baucum and Johnston was highlighted in the Catholic Journal, Commonweal and featured in the Easter edition of the New York Times.
+The intrareligious dialogue between Baucum and Johnston was highlighted in the Catholic Journal, Commonweal and at the New York Times.

 In 2014, Baucum was named as one of the Six Preachers of Canterbury Cathedral by Archbishop Justin Welby.

 Baucum, who was raised as a Quaker, resigned from his position at Truro Anglican Church in November 2019, following his conversion to Catholicism.